LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Type: multiple responses possible)_
 _(Select all the answer items that correspond to practices in your organisation)_

-- [ ] 1.8.a We keep a technical watch on the main attacks and measures to mitigate them
+- [ ] 1.8.a (advanced) We keep a technical watch on the main attacks and measures to mitigate them
-- [ ] 1.8.b Employees receive regular information and training to help them develop their skills in this area
+- [ ] 1.8.b (advanced) Employees receive regular information and training to help them develop their skills in this area
-- [ ] 1.8.c In some projects, we implement specific techniques to reduce the risks associated with the models we develop (for example: differential privacy, distillation, etc.)
+- [ ] 1.8.c (advanced) In some projects, we implement specific techniques to reduce the risks associated with the models we develop (for example: differential privacy, distillation, etc.)
-- [ ] 1.8.d On each project, the vulnerabilities that apply to it and the techniques implemented are documented (e.g. in the end-to-end genealogy of each model, see Section 4 and Element 4.1 for more information on this concept)
+- [ ] 1.8.d (advanced) On each project, the vulnerabilities that apply to it and the techniques implemented are documented (e.g. in the end-to-end genealogy of each model, see Section 4 and Element 4.1 for more information on this concept)
-- [ ] 1.8.e We have not yet set up an organised approach to these subjects
+- [ ] 1.8.e (advanced) We have not yet set up an organised approach to these subjects

 <details>
 <summary>Expl1.8 :</summary>